Orekiie/Oreki-Dev/README.md

 - 🌱 I’m currently trying to learn **React And Vue**

-- 👨‍💻 All of my projects are available at [oreki.gq](https://oreki.gq)
+- 👨‍💻 All of my projects are available at [My Website](https://oreki.is-a-good.dev)

-- 📝 I regularly write articles on [blog.oreki.gq](https://blog.oreki.gq)

 - 💬 Ask me about **discord.js, express and ejs**